Orin-beep/HOTSPOT/README.md

 ```

 ## Early stop function using Monte Carlo (MC) dropout
 HOTSPOT provides two special modes, `specific mode` and `accurate mode`, aiming to achieve higher precision and handle broad-host-range (BHR) plasmids.
-To enable this two modes, you can use options `--mode 2` or `--mode 3`.
+To enable these two modes, you can use options `--mode 2` or `--mode 3`.
 In addition, the prediction number for MC dropout can also be chosen by the option `--mcnum`.

 ## Full command-line options